The Best Knife Oil for Rust-Free Blades and Fast Opening

 • Some users find it a bit thin

-For keeping knife blades oiled and rust-free, there’s a surprisingly simple – and cheap – solution.
+There’s a surprisingly simple – and cheap – solution for keeping knife blades oiled and rust-free.
 Food-grade mineral oil is colorless, odorless and tasteless.
 It’s non-toxic, won’t go rancid and you can buy it in bulk.

 As well as using it to look after your knife blades, it’s also great for wooden-handled knives.
 Rubbing mineral oil into the handle will prevent the wood from cracking.

-Mineral oil also has multiple purposes around the house, from restoring and protecting butcher blocks and wooden countertops to oiling soapstone’s.
+Mineral oil has multiple purposes around the house, from restoring and protecting butcher blocks and wooden countertops to oiling soapstones.

 Is there a downside?

-Well, although it does have some lubricating properties, it’s not as effective as some of the specialist pivot-lubes.
-It’s also low viscosity, so it may be a bit more fluid and fiddlier to apply.
+Although it has some lubricating properties, they’re not as effective as some of the specialist pivot-lubes.
+It’s also low-viscosity, so applying it is more difficult.

 • Food-grade oil